 An effective teacher will use any means reasonable and necessary to take you to the next level.
 They will teach you what you need, not necessarily what you want.
 Sometimes this means learning mantras.
 Other times, they may use methods to shake you into eureka moments of growth.

-Sometimes these methods are not pleasant, but then spiritual growth is about the destruction of boundaries.
-A good example is Don Juan.
-He is a permanent character in the books of Carlos Castaneda.
-He reminds me of my teacher, Guru Tua.
+Sometimes these methods are not pleasant, but spiritual growth is about destroying boundaries.
+An excellent example of a teacher who challenges you is Don Juan.
+He is the main character in the accounts of Carlos Castaneda.
+Don Juan reminds me of my teacher, Guru Tua.